tpm-rs/governance/org-docs/CHARTER.md

 ## 7. Antitrust Policy

-The Steering Committee is bound by the Organization's [antitrust policy](./ANTITRUST.md).
+The Steering Committee is bound by the Project's [antitrust policy](./ANTITRUST.md).

 ## 8. Confidentiality

-Information publicly disclosed by the Organization in connection with any of the Organization's activities, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.
+Information publicly disclosed by the Project in connection with any of the Project's activities, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.

-However, nothing in this section requires individual Participants to document or record any particular proceedings or activity related to the Organization or any Repo for the purpose of later disclosure.
+However, nothing in this section requires individual Participants to document or record any particular proceedings or activity related to the Project or any Repo for the purpose of later disclosure.

 Participants specifically agree to hold [security reports](./Security.md) as Confidential subject to the Coordinated Vulnerability Disclosure process described in the [Security Policy](./SECURITY.md).

 ## 9. Repo Criteria

-In order to be eligible to be a Organization repository, a Repo must:
+In order to be eligible to be a Project repository, a Repo must:

 * Be approved by the Steering Committee.
 * Agree to follow the guidance and direction of the Steering Committee.